galdranorn/koci-zakatek/pages/about-en.md

   Each adoption home is one precious life saved, so I am involved with it to this day.
 people-volunteers-intro: ...and wonderful volunteers
 people-volunteers-text: >-
-  Kitten's Corner could not function without others: wonderful people, volunteers who commit to visit and attend to our shelter cats every day needs from cleaning litter boxes, feeding, playing to administering medications and facilitating veterinary visits and required treatments.
+  Kitten's Corner could not function without others: <strong>wonderful people, volunteers</strong> who commit to visit and attend to our shelter cats every day needs from cleaning litter boxes, feeding, playing to administering medications and facilitating veterinary visits and required treatments.
-  <span>WThank you very much to all of them.</span>
+  <span>WThank you very much to all of them. :)</span>
 why-intro: Dlaczego działamy?
 why-text: >-
   Na terenie Wrocławia żyje szacunkowo ok.&nbsp;40&nbsp;000&nbsp;kotów.
 Mimo akcji sterylizacji,